 Shopify is probably the most popular eCommerce platform out there.
 Launched in 2006, it was positioned as an alternative to clumsy and overly complicated eCommerce website platforms of old.
 Shopify presented a streamlined easy-to-use platform that served as a blueprint for other platforms to come.
 Basically, Shopify’s selling point was “you don’t need cunning technical and design skills to make the well-made online store”.
 And it clicked with a target audience.

-It is easy to see why Shopify is so popular - it is really that good.
+It is easy to see why Shopify is so popular - it is that good.
 You only need to push a couple of buttons to start a Shopify store.
-You can set up a store within a span of an hour without even a notion of being perplexed.
+You can set up a store within an hour without even a notion of being perplexed.

 Probably the biggest advantage of Shopify over the rest is the scope is the flexibility of customization.
 You can shape your marketplace in any conceivable way based on a wide variety of templates and settings.
 Shopify provides full CMS with a full spectrum of tools to manage ins and outs of the marketplace.